Design management: Education

 BusinessWeek annually publishes a lists of the best programmes that combine design thinking and business thinking (D-schools 2009 and D-school Programmes to Watch 2009).
 The article Finland – World´s Innovation Hot Spot in the Harvard Business Review shows the interest of business leaders in the blended education of design and management.
 Business Schools (such as the Rotman School of Management, Wharton University of Pennsylvania and MIT Sloan Executive Education) have acted on this interest and developed new academic curricula.

 Integrated education models are emerging in the academic world, a model which is referred to as T-shape and π-shaped education.
 T-shaped professionals are taught general knowledge in a few disciplines (e.g. management and engineering) and specific, deep knowledge in a single domain (e.g. design).
 This model also applies to companies, when they shift their focus from small T innovations (innovations involving only one discipline, like chemists) to big T innovations (innovations involving several disciplines, like design, ethnography, lead user, etc.).
 Like in education, this shift makes breaking down silos of departments and disciplines of knowledge essential.

+In Switzerland, The Lucerne University of Applied Sciences and Arts (HSLU), which was founded in 1997, offers an undergraduate degree programme in Design Management (DMI), within the School of Design, Film and Art.
+The programme examines the interrelationship between design, management, and communication within organizational and societal frameworks, with a strong focus on international and interdisciplinary perspectives.